raish/Kitchen-Diary/README.md

  email: shomarai@pdx.edu

 **********************************************************************
-Name:
+Name
 ======
 Shoma Rai

-Project Name:
+Project Name
 ============
 Kitchen Diary

-Contact Information:
+Contact Information
 =================
 shomarai@pdx.edu

-Project Description:
+Project Description
 ================
 Kitchen Diary is a web application that allows users to create a recipe book along with the features to add/share/view recipes and cooking tips.
 The application also allows users to connect to friends and family via social media.

 The application was developed using HTML,PHP-MySQL and JavaScript.
 Wamp Server was used for the development.

-License Information:
+License Information
 ================
 Please check the below link to get the file license in this distribution.
 Link :  https://github.com/raish/Kitchen-Diary/blob/master/LICENSE

-Source Code:
+Source Code
 =========
 The source code can be found at:https://github.com/raish/Kitchen-Diary

-Run:
+Run
 =========
 Instructions to run the application is present at: https://github.com/raish/Kitchen-Diary/blob/master/BuildInstallation.txt

-User Manual:
+User Manual
 =========
 User Manual is located at:https://github.com/raish/Kitchen-Diary/blob/master/UserManual.pdf